N0tA1dan/Crab/README.md

 Crab is very minimal and fast compared to some other tools that are available.

+# Disclaimer

+I am not responsible for whoever uses this code unlawfully.

+This project is open source and anyone can use it/edit it.

 # Installation

 To install crab you will need